juanmv94/TravellersTalesPSXCollisionViewer/README.md

 # Travellers Tales PSX Collision viewer

 The collision viewer core is in *viewer.html*  and you should pass it a *file* parameter with the name of the file inside the *SSTATES* folder and a *game* parameter with the game wich correspond the savestate.
 You have links with this parameters in *index.html*, no need to type them manually.
 When you open the viewer (assuming correct parameters) you will see a black screen, that will change when the file loads.
-Camera will spawn at [0,0,0] coordinates, so if you don't know where you are, look arround and move.
-MRM is the only game not present in collision viewer since it's the only not-platform game and aparently uses a diferent collision system.
+Camera will spawn at [0,0,0] coordinates, so if you don't know where you are, look arround and move. **TSR/MRM** are not present in collision viewer since they aparently use a diferent collision system due to racing nature, and **Weakest Link** just doesn't have collision data.

 ## Color guide
 Floor meshes are walkable, but they also act like walls